Celulitis

 Were you looking for information about Cellulitis?
 Celulitis is a common misspelling of cellulitis.

 Cellulitis is a skin infection that usually affects the legs, feet, and arms.
 However, the infection can also occur within the eye sockets, around the eyes, and on the toes.
-Cellulitis is characterized by swelling, redness, warmth, and pain.
+It is characterized by swelling, redness, warmth, and pain.
 The condition is caused by bacteria.
 The most common cause of cellulitis in adults with no other medical conditions is group A streptococcus, which is a bacterium commonly found in the throat and on the skin.
-Specific treatment for cellulitis includes medications, such as antibiotics, and prevention the infection from recurring.

 Written by/reviewed by: Arthur Schoenstadt, MD